-Total revenue for the year to 30 September 2017 rose by 8.3% to £16.0m (2016: £14.8m).
-Our existing customer base typically drives a very high proportion of total annual income, and established customers (those acquired at least 12 months before the beginning of the reporting period) generated 81% of total revenue in the year (2016: 93%).
-The reduction in the proportion of revenue derived from our existing customer base was lower in 2017 due to a larger contribution from implementation work with new customers.
+Total revenue for the year to 30 September 2018 rose by 8.2% (2017: 8.3%) to £17.4m (2017: £16.0m).
+Existing customers (classified as those acquired at least 12 months before the beginning of the reporting period) typically drive a very high proportion of total annual income and they generated 75% of the overall revenue for the financial year (2017: 81%, which was exceptionally high).

-A significant part of the Group's revenues continues to be underpinned by recurring income, which is derived from support and maintenance and managed service contracts.
-Recurring revenues accounted for 28% of the Group's income (2016: 27%), having risen by 10% year-on-year to £4.4m (2016: £4.1m).
+Recurring income, which is derived from support and maintenance and managed service contracts, accounts for a significant proportion of overall revenues.
+It made up 29% of the Group's total income for the year (2017: 28%), having risen by 13% to £5.0m (2017: £4.4m, up 10%).

-Our revenue streams are broadly divided into three segments: software revenue, which principally comprises software licence sales, and support and maintenance sales; services revenue, which is generated by software implementations and other services work; and revenues from other activities, mainly the reselling of third party products.
+The Group's revenue streams are broadly divided into three segments: software revenue (including Software-as-a-Service), which principally comprises software licences and related support and maintenance sales; services revenue, which is generated by software implementations and ongoing account development work; and revenues from other activities, mainly the reselling of third party products.

-- Software revenue rose by 49% to £7.9m (2016: £5.3m), aided by the completion of licence extensions with existing customers, and accounted for 49% of total revenues (2016: 36%). - Services revenue decreased by 16% to £7.3m (2016: £8.7m) and constituted 45% of total revenue (2016: 59%).
-The decrease was largely due to more focus in 2017 on new customer implementations, where a significant proportion of revenue is derived from licence income. - Third party income remained constant at £0.8m (2016: £0.8m) and comprised 5% of total revenue (2016: 5%).
+- Software and Software-as-a-Service revenue decreased to £6.5m (2017: £7.9m), mainly reflecting significant licence extensions with existing customers in the 2017 results.
+Software revenues accounted for 37% of total revenues (2017: 49%). - Services revenue increased by 26% to £9.2m (2017: £7.3m) and constituted 53% of total revenue (2017: 45%).
+The increase was due to the concurrence of three major new customer implementation projects during the year, as well as strong demand for services work from existing customers. - Third party income increased to £1.7m (2017: £0.8m) and comprised 10% of total revenue (2017: 5%).